 Now that I’ve had my fair share of practice, I sure could rock a french braid on that barbie’s hair now!

-Using this tutorial your daughter can have beautiful french braid pigtails too!
+And now that you know how to french braid curly hair, your daughter can have beautiful french braid pigtails too!

 I’ll be making a video at some point to show how I do this, but for now this is a good video tutorial to see how to begin a french braid.